twilio-professional-services/flex-chat-aws-lex-integration-poc/README.md

 - Start in Studio and then switch to BOT?
 - Other options rather than 2 Lambda and SQS?
 Yep - could just point webhook to a lambda that combines the functionality of the two twilio functions and two lambdas which would be simpler.
 This documented approach breaks out the logic and handles Lex blocking.
 - endpoint security
+- How to migrate this POC to Flex Conversations

 ## Sequence Diagram